-While the laws in most states may allow for abortion at later gestations under very restrictive circumstances, access to abortion beyond 20 weeks is extremely difficult.
+While the laws in some states may allow for abortion post-20 weeks’ gestation, access to abortion beyond 20 weeks can be difficult.

-Victoria is the only state that offers access to late term abortion between 20-24 weeks on request (i.e. without a referral or doctor’s approval) and, currently, we operate the only private clinic in Australia that provides specialised late second term surgical abortion services up to 24 weeks.
+Victoria is the only state that offers access to late term abortion between up to 24 weeks on request (i.e. without a referral or doctor’s approval) and, currently, we operate the only private clinic in Australia that provides specialised late second term surgical abortion services up to that gestation limit.